 One of the most fun and useful sessions was the final Q&A.

-Like Gary, my husband and I found the conference opened up new possibilities.
+Like Gary, Bob and I found the conference opened up new possibilities.
 Rather than feeling like we must tie ourselves down to one location, we are now looking to explore many locations in Latin America and Europe.

 And the best part is that we feel like we have the tools and the contacts we need to move forward into this exciting next phase of life.

-Lee Harrison, the recently retired (again) editor for Overseas Property Alert, summed up the conference with this final slide for the final session of the event:
+Lee Harrison, one of the Live and Invest Overseas editors, summed up the conference with this final slide for the final session of the event:

 This is the adventure of a lifetime.
 Enjoy it!